-The firm was converted into a limited liability company with a capital of £1 million in 1896.
+Gallaher was converted into a limited liability company with a capital of £1 million in 1896.

-Gallaher refused to join the great tobacco combines of the age, Imperial Tobacco and the American Tobacco Company.
+Thomas Gallaher declined to join the great tobacco combines of the age, Imperial Tobacco and the American Tobacco Company.
 Consequently, he controlled the largest independent tobacco company in the world by 1903.

-Gallaher acquired the six acre Great Brunswick Street premises of the Dublin City Distillery for £20,000 in 1908.
-There, he built a large tobacco factory.
+Gallaher acquired the six-acre Great Brunswick Street premises of the Dublin City Distillery for £20,000 in 1908.
+He used the site to build a large tobacco factory.

 Gallaher continued to work at his desk every day until a few months before he died in 1927.
-He was remembered as a courteous, kindly man, and a generous employer, and a highly talented businessman.
+He was remembered as a courteous, kindly man, a generous employer, and a highly talented businessman.
 His plain ways endeared him to people.
 He left an estate valued at £503,954.
-His nephews, principally John Gallaher Michaels (died 1949), inherited the company.

 The Constructive Finance & Investment Co, led by Edward de Stein (1887 – 1965), acquired the entire share capital of Gallaher for several million pounds in 1929, and offered shares to the public.

-A new factory was established at East Wall, Dublin for £250,000 in 1929.
-The East Wall factory was closed with the loss of 400 jobs, following the introduction of a tariff on firms not majority-owned by Irish residents, in 1932.
+A new factory was established at East Wall, Dublin at a cost of £250,000 in 1929.
+Following the introduction of a tariff on businesses not majority-owned by Irish residents in 1932, the East Wall factory was closed with the loss of 400 jobs.

 Imperial Tobacco acquired 51 percent of Gallaher for £1.25 million in 1932, in order to forestall a potential bid for Gallaher by the American Tobacco Company.
 Gallaher retained its managerial independence.

 Gallaher acquired Peter Jackson in 1934.
-The firm manufactured Du Maurier cigarettes, which was the first popular filter-tip brand in Britain.
+The company manufactured Du Maurier cigarettes, which was the first popular filter-tip brand in Britain.
 Gallaher also acquired the International Tobacco Company, which brought the Nelson cigarette brand.

 E Robinson & Son, manufacturers of Senior Service cigarettes, was acquired in 1937.
-The brand was very successful in the Manchester area, but Robinson’s had lacked the capital to take the brand nationwide.
+Senior Service had been highly successful within the Manchester area, but Robinson’s had lacked the capital to take the brand nationwide.

 A large factory was established at Airton Road, Dublin in 1963.